flathub/org.claws_mail.Claws-Mail/README.md

   - Ensure that `gpg-agent` is running on the host before starting Claws-Mail, such that we can make `--filesystem=xdg-run/gnupg:ro` a persistent rule.
 - TODO: upstream appdata-file
 - TODO: Check if we can integrate with NetworkManager.
 This feature is now disabled.
-- TODO: Investigate if building for i386 is possible.

 <!-- NOTES